 I mostly see folks over the age of 18.
 If you are a client who is in between 13-18 and feel very pulled to work with me, we could have a consult call to determine fit.
 In general, I feel better referring to my colleagues who specialize in teens and children.
 I treat my clients of all ages as with respect and honor their autonomy and confidentiality (meaning I will not be telling parents things teens are saying in session, among other things).

 While I love children so very much, I do not yet feel like I have the specific training as a therapist to see children under 13, and I want the very best for your young people, so will refer you to someone else.
-I do, however, work with families and kids of all ages under my nutrition credential, specifically for families who need help with feeding and nutrition aspects of parenting.

 I'M READY TO MAKE AN APPOINTMENT!
 NOW WHAT?